 Capacity

-The given table shows several capacity functions that are used in C++ Multiset.
+The provided table displays various capacity functions utilized in C++ Multiset.

 | Functions | Description |